The wave maps equation and Brownian paths: Introduction

 \subsubsection{Further remarks}

-We now make a few comparisons of this article with related works. \begin{enumerate}[label={(\roman*)},leftmargin=12mm] \item The modulated linear wave $A_{N,n}^{-,k}(u,v) \phi_N^{-,n}(v)$ shares similarities with the adapted linear evolutions in \cite{B18_2} and the random averaging operators in \cite{DNY19}, see Subsection~\ref{section:literature-dispersive}.
+We now make further remarks and a few comparisons of this article with related works. \begin{enumerate}[label={(\roman*)},leftmargin=12mm] \item While the $(1+1)$-dimensional wave maps equation is completely integrable (see e.g. \cite{KT98,P76,TU04}), our argument does not rely on complete integrability.
+In fact, our well-posedness theory also applies to the more general system

+where $F$ is (the extension to $\mathbb{R}^\dimA$ of) a vector field on $\M$. \item The approximations $(B^\epsilon)_{\epsilon>0}$ and $(V^\epsilon)_{\epsilon>0}$ from \eqref{intro:eq-Beps} and \eqref{intro:eq-Veps} and the corresponding wave maps $(\phi^\epsilon)_{\epsilon>0}$ depend on the convolution kernel $\rho$, which is used in the definition of our Littlewood-Paley operators (see Definition \ref{prep:def-LittlewoodPaley}).
+However, we expect that their limits $B$, $V$, and $\phi$ do not depend on the precise choice of $\rho$.
+That is, we expect that any convolution kernel $\widebar{\rho}$ satisfying the conditions in Definition \ref{prep:def-LittlewoodPaley} leads to the same limit.
+This should follow from variants of Lemma \ref{prep:lem-Weps_hhtolow}.\ref{prep:item-Weps_hhtolow-convergence}, Proposition \ref{prep:prop-brownian-path-approximation}.\ref{prep:item-Beps_hhtolow-convergence}, and Proposition \ref{prep:prop-velocity-approximation}.\ref{prep:item-velocity_hhtolow-convergence}, whose proof should allow us to control the differences between stochastic objects based on $\rho$ and $\widebar{\rho}$. \item In this article, we view the compact Riemannian manifold $\M$ as an isometrically embedded submanifold of a Euclidean space $\R^{\dimA}$.
+But neither the isometric embedding nor the Euclidean space $\R^{\dimA}$ are unique, and it is an interesting problem to show that the (law of the) limit $\phi$ does not depend on them. \item The modulated linear wave $A_{N,n}^{-,k}(u,v) \phi_N^{-,n}(v)$ shares similarities with the adapted linear evolutions in \cite{B18_2} and the random averaging operators in \cite{DNY19}, see Subsection~\ref{section:literature-dispersive}.
 However, the modulation $A_N^-$ and linear wave $\phi^-_N$ are probabilistically dependent.
 There are two reasons for this: First, the geometric constraints on the Brownian path $B$ and white noise velocity $V$ create probabilistic dependencies between low and high frequencies.
 Second, the high$\times$high$\rightarrow$low-interaction in \eqref{intro:eq-remainder-resonance-2}, which enters into the modulation $A^{-}_N$, depends on high frequency terms in the initial data.
 To compensate for the lack of probabilistic independence, however, the linear map $\phi^-_N\mapsto A_{N,n}^{-,k}(u,v) \phi_N^{-,n}(u)$ consists of a simple multiplication, which is easier to handle than the random averaging operators in \eqref{intro:eq-DNY}.

 \item In \cite{KLS20}, two of the authors in joint work with J. Krieger obtained a probabilistic small data global existence result for the energy-critical Maxwell-Klein-Gordon equation relative to the Coulomb gauge.
 It is the first global existence result for a geometric wave equation for random initial data at super-critical regularity.
 Similarly to \cite{B18_2}, the proof is based upon an induction on frequency procedure and an adapted linear-nonlinear decomposition.
 The latter relies on a delicate global parametrix construction.
 It is worth noting that already in the deterministic study of the global well-posedness of the energy-critical Maxwell-Klein-Gordon equation, certain low-high interactions are non-perturbative at critical regularity and have to be incorporated into the linear operator.
 In comparison to \cite{KLS20}, a novel feature of this work is that the random data arises naturally from geometric considerations.